 The subject of using the law to seek justification before God was a

-misconception from the very beginning.
-Moses drove the law into the hearts of
+misconception from the start.
+Moses drove the law into the hearts of the

-Justification by faith is not so different from our example of Abraham, who
+Justification by faith is no different from our example of Abraham, who

 justification.
-The Bible comes short of promising that if we live by the law,
+The Bible does not say that if we live by the law,

 Gal 5-4,5